openvinotoolkit/anomalib/anomalib/models/cflow/README.md

 # Real-Time  Unsupervised Anomaly Detection via Conditional Normalizing Flows

 This is the implementation of the [CFLOW-AD](https://arxiv.org/pdf/2107.12571v1.pdf) paper.
+This code is modified form of the [official repository](https://github.com/gudovskiy/cflow-ad).

 Model Type: Segmentation